 It is very important to be aware of your surroundings while traveling and camping, especially when you’re in an unfamiliar area for the first time.

-Make sure you know the number for emergency services in the area you’re staying and at least have a basic understanding of where you could go in case of an emergency or natural disaster (such as a hospital, police station, gas station, rest stops, etc).
+Make sure you know the number of emergency services in the area you’re staying and at least have a basic understanding of where you could go in case of an emergency or natural disaster (such as a hospital, police station, gas station, rest stops, etc).

 2. Check the Weather Often

-As we all know, weather can change in an instant.
+As we all know, the weather can change in an instant.
 One minute it’s sunny and the next you find yourself in a torrential downpour!